 The competition called for using an ingredient often found in fruitcakes.
 There was a long list including dried fruits and nuts.
 I quickly chose sliced almonds.

 I knew they would be tasty in cookies, and I hoped they would break up enough to cut with a cookie cutter when mixed into the dough.

 This post may include affiliate links.
 For more information please see my disclosure agreement.

 Part of my childhood always consisted of cookie decorating, especially frosting Christmas trees as my family and I decorated our tree back at home.
-The cookie of choice, a soft sugar cookie.
+The cookie of choice, a soft sugar cookie with homemade frosting.

-Almond Ginger Cookies with Ginger Cream Cheese Frosting can be cut into any shape.
-Even made for other holidays like Easter or back to school events!
+Sugar cookies with almonds can be cut into any shape.
+Make them for other holidays like Easter or back to school events!

 Don't forget to tap into your inner child when decorating these Almond Ginger Cookies.
 Have fun by using multicolored frosting and a variety of sprinkles and dragees.